List of tallest buildings in Burnaby

 Unlike neighbouring Vancouver, which limits building height to 200 meters in order to preserve sight-lines from the city out toward the Pacific Ranges, Burnaby does not limit building height, so long as the overall density of an area is within the city's limits.

 Burnaby is currently in the midst of a building boom, with each of the four town centers seeing massive amounts of developments.

-In Metrotown Town Center, the Station Square re-development adds 5 towers (the tallest at 52 floors).
+In Metrotown Town Centre, the Station Square re-development adds 5 towers (the tallest at 52 floors).
 The proposed Concord Metrotown re-development will add 7 towers up to 65 floors tall.
 There are also numerous “twin tower” and single developments everywhere.

-In Brentwood Town Center, The Amazing Brentwood will transform the Brentwood Shopping Mall with 11 new towers.
+In Brentwood Town Centre, The Amazing Brentwood will transform the Brentwood Shopping Mall with 11 new towers.
 Nearby, Appia Developments has 4 towers, named SOLO District, under construction.
 Concord Brentwood includes 11 more residential towers, and Gilmore Place by Onni is under construction, to add 7 more towers, the tallest of which is 214.8 Meters tall.
 Along with Metrotown, Brentwood also has numerous other towers under construction or proposed.

-Lougheed Town Center is currently being re-developed into a new shopping mall, along with 20 residential towers.
+Lougheed Town Centre is currently being re-developed into a new shopping mall, along with 20 residential towers.
 Nearby, SOCO is to bring 5 more towers to the center, and YMCA Burquitlam is planning an 8 tower development.

 In Edmonds, King's Crossing is a three tower development at the intersection between Kingsway and Edmonds.
 Southgate City is proposed to bring 20 residential towers to Edmonds.

 Tallest buildings

-This list ranks buildings in Burnaby that stand at least 100 metres (328 ft) tall, based on CTBUH height measurement standards.
+This list ranks buildings in Burnaby that stand at least 120 metres (394 ft) tall, based on CTBUH height measurement standards.
 This includes spires and architectural details but does not include antenna masts.

-Projects
+Tallest under construction or proposed

-These lists display the projects of 120 m tall and over that are under construction, approved, on-hold and proposed in the city of Burnaby.
+These lists display the projects of 120 m tall and over that are under construction or proposed in the city of Burnaby.